kristinemlarson/gnssrefl/docs/pages/contributions_questions.md

 - Felipe Nievinski and Simon Williams have provided significant advice for this project.
 - Clara Chew and Eric Small developed the soil moisture algorithm; I ported it to python with Kelly's help.

+GNSS-IR was developed with funding from NSF (ATM 0740515, EAR 0948957, AGS 0935725, EAR 1144221, AGS 1449554) and NASA (NNX12AK21G and NNX13AF43G).
+The python package development, docker distributions and jupyter notebooks are supported under NASA 80NSSC20K1731.
+For relevant citations, the code is citable via `doi <https://doi.org/10.5281/zenodo.5601495>`__, and the methods are covered in gnssrefl `publications <https://www.kristinelarson.net/publications>`__.

 Kristine M. Larson

 [https://kristinelarson.net](https://kristinelarson.net)

 ## We need help to maintain and improve this code.
 How can you help?